 This is a repost of a blog posting on Home Energy Pros by Jamie Press, posted here with permission.

 Whether you've decided to live "off the grid" or simply work eco-friendly energy into your current lifestyle, using solar energy is an ideal way to accomplish the goal.
-Using photovoltaic technology,…Continue
+Using photovoltaic technology, the heat and light from the sun are converted into electrical…Continue

 Solar water heating systems usually cost more to purchase and install than conventional water heating systems.
 However, a solar water heater can usually save you money in the long run.
 This repost from EERE Energy Savers explains why.